 The most important of the tips in selling a is pricing it correctly from the onset.
 Its a well known fact that overpriced homes take longer to sell and usually sell for a lower price eventually.
-Since the majority of your showings will occur in the first 30 days on the market it is crucial that your initial list price matches buyer expectations.
+Since the majority of your showings will occur in the first 30 days on the market it is crucial that your initial list price matches the markets expectations.
 To Request a detailed market evaluation and analysis of your home fill out the form below or call me at 514 916 6110.

 In order to get top dollar for your home you have to make your home look its best.
 I will help you identify and prioritize repairs and improvements that will provide the best return on your investment.
 Before your home goes on the market, I provide you with home staging advice to make every room in your home look its best.